Ways to Get a Bigger Tax Refund

 Here are some actions you can take that can help you get the most back on taxes:

-1. Itemize your deductions
+1. Consider itemizing your deductions

+But, if you have a lot of eligible expenses, you may be better off itemizing instead of claiming the standard deduction.
 To decide which is right for you, add up your eligible expenses and compare it against the standard deduction.
-If itemizing results in a higher amount, that is most likely the route that you should take.
+If itemizing results in a higher amount, that’s most likely the route that you should take.

 Consider bunching itemized tax deductions every other year to maximize your total deduction over time.